The Trump-DeSantis rivalry grows more personal and crude as the GOP candidates head to Florida

 Trump in recent days was endorsed by U.S. Sen. Rick Scott and state lawmaker Randy Fine, a longtime DeSantis ally who has advised him on Israel.
 He’d already secured the support of the majority of the state’s Republicans in Congress.
 And more Florida Republicans may soon follow.

-As governor, DeSantis has enacted policies long sought by conservatives and shifted a traditional swing state increasingly to the right.
-But as the first nominating contests of the primary near, DeSantis is well behind in the 2024 race and fighting a Trump campaign focused not just on winning the nomination, but on embarrassing DeSantis in his home state and nationally.
+DeSantis is still a powerful governor who enacted policies long sought by conservatives and moved a traditional swing state increasingly to the right.
+But as the first nominating contests of the primary grow closer, DeSantis is well behind in the 2024 race and fighting a Trump campaign focused not just on winning the nomination, but on embarrassing him in his home state and nationally.

 “Weakening DeSantis’ standing in Florida is a clear objective of the Trump campaign,” said Alex Conant, a Republican strategist who worked on the 2016 presidential campaign of Florida Sen. Marco Rubio.
 “His entire message is built on the idea that he is a terrific governor.
 When Republican officials in Florida are choosing Trump over DeSantis, it really weakens the core of DeSantis’ pitch.”